aalmiray/java-champions/site/documents/bylaws/bylaws.md

 ## Article II: Membership

 ### Section 1: Eligibility
-Membership is open to individuals who have been nominated by a current Java Champion Member and approved by the Java Champion Group.
+Membership is open to individuals who have been nominated by a current Java Champion Member and approved by the Java Champion Group and are not Oracle Employees.

 ### Section 2: Nomination
 A current Java Champion nominates an individual by submitting the form on [Typeform](https://form.typeform.com/to/dMS1s8).
 The nomination requires both a nominator and a co-nominator.